black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 # Step 7
 You need two more of these fieldset code blocks – one for snacks and one for exercise.

+# Step 8
+When users want to select a meal type to input their calorie counts, they should be presented with a dropdown menu and a button to add the meal type.

+Start by creating a div element and assign it a class attribute with the value controls.
+Then, nest a span element inside this div.